friendsofhyperf/components/docs/en/components/telescope.md

 ## Usage

-> Choose either listeners or middleware
+> You can choose between using listeners or middleware.

-### Request Listener
+### Request Listeners

-Add the listener in the `config/autoload/listeners.php` configuration file
+Add the listeners in the `config/autoload/listeners.php` configuration file.

 ```php
 <?php